Richie-Rokka/Data-Analytics-Capstone-Project-Cyclistic-Bike-Share/README.md

 - Total Rides & Average Ride Length in 2021
 <img width="1500" height="1200" alt="Total Ride Stats" src="https://github.com/user-attachments/assets/c0453833-8c1b-4684-894e-13871f36fb52" />
-• Casual riders tend to have longer ride durations, often using bikes for leisure and exploration
+• Casual riders tend to have longer ride durations, often using bikes for leisure and exploration with an average ride length of 29.96 minutes compared to members with an average ride length of 13.57 minutes.
+This showed the exploratory and leisure nature of casual riders.

 • Annual members typically take shorter, more frequent trips, indicating routine usage such as commuting.
 The annual members accounted for 55% of the total ride.

 - Hourly Ride Trends
 <img width="708" height="319" alt="Hourly Stats" src="https://github.com/user-attachments/assets/bb5a014e-d78a-4522-a6c6-9d1e213b90b5" />